 Elgin, IL 60120

-About 18.2% of patients with pneumonia, 22.8% of those with congestive heart failure and 19% of those admitted for heart attack were readmitted within thirty days of discharge.
-Roughly half of those readmitted did not survive, which is significantly better than Sherman Hospital, but still highlights the need to make sure patients are able to safely return home prior to filing discharge papers.
+About 18.2% of patients with pneumonia, 22.8% of congestive heart failure, and 19% of those admitted for heart attack were readmitted within thirty days of discharge.
+Roughly half of those readmitted did not survive, which is significantly better than Sherman Hospital but still highlights the need to make sure patients can safely return home before filing discharge papers.

-One area of considerable concern is that only 54% of patients felt that they understood their treatment or were given adequate information about their continued treatment at home prior to discharge.
-The failure to educate patients on their conditions and ensure that they will know how to facilitate their continued recovery can result in readmission.
+One area of considerable concern is that only 54% of patients felt that they understood their treatment or were given adequate information about their continued treatment at home before discharge.
+The failure to educate patients on their conditions and ensure that they know how to facilitate their continued recovery can result in readmission.

 1555 Barrington Road